Humans-Machines/styleguide/html-css-sass/README.md

         // styles for header navi
     }

-    /* Do: Avoid nesting if possible */
+    /* Do: Avoid nesting if possible
+     *
+     * If a selector will work without being nested then do not nest it.
-    /* .header__nav .header__nav-link -> */ .header__nav-link {
+     * The only exception is styling elements based on the state of a block or its modifier /* .header__nav .header__nav-link -> */ .header__nav-link {
         // styles for header navi
     }